carledwards/thecarledwards-site/content/posts/wifi-on-diy.md

 ## Alternative DIY Methods

 Since these solutions are unavailable to hobbyists, here are some workarounds:

-	1. QR Code Scanning
-If the device has a camera, it can scan a QR code containing the WiFi SSID and password.
+1. **QR Code Scanning**: If the device has a camera, it can scan a QR code containing the WiFi SSID and password.
 This is usually done through a custom mobile app: you enter your credentials, generate a QR code, and display it for the device to scan.
 If it fails to connect, the device might blink an LED or emit a sound to indicate an error.

-	2. Bluetooth Credential Transfer
+2. **Bluetooth Credential Transfer**:
 A more robust method is using Bluetooth.
 A custom mobile app can send the WiFi credentials over Bluetooth, allowing the device to connect without requiring manual input.
 This approach is more seamless and avoids potential security risks associated with QR code scanning.

 ## The Password Problem